leshcat/flo-devops-test/README.md

 * `$ ansible-playbook terraform_outputs.yml`

-Then you can deploy the app:
+Then you can deploy the app (if 'deploy_version' variable is not provided, 'latest(v1)' app will be deployed):
 * `$ ansible-playbook manage_targets.yml --limit tag_Name_wordpress_dev [--skip-tags "roll_update"] [--extra-vars "deploy_version=[v1/latest|v2]"]`